-The score seems minuscule in comparison.
+The score seems almost minuscule in comparison.

 There are other caveats in entertainment.
 Music and dancing have deep roots in reproduction.
 Insects do elaborate dances to attack mates.
 Birds sing beautiful songs to entice the other sex.
 Even in humans, there is a long history of using song and dance to attract a mate.
-These songs and dances have nothing to do with personality traits and everything to do with procreation.
+These songs and dances have little to do with personality traits and everything to do with procreation.

 On the other hand, many 80 year olds listen to music and enjoy dancing.
 It is highly unlikely that reproduction is on their minds.

 How to Appeal to an A Type Person.